 Subsequent approaches to appear have been met with a polite No.

-Larry’s programming focusses on the breaking stories of the day and puts the top news makers under the spotlight.
+Larry’s programming focuses on the breaking stories of the day and puts the top news makers under the spotlight.
 Special segments on his weekday 4 to 7pm programme include political and overseas correspondents and a one hour business segment from 6 to 7pm.

 I appear as a regular member of Larry’s panel, commenting on the days political news.

 I appeared regularly on The Panel with Pat Brittenden and other guest on Radio Rhema until Rhema ceased to operate talk back shows.

 Appeared on Closeup to discuss the political demise of Richard Worth